Codevixens-Band-3-General-Project/Meta-Portal-Team-5/README.md

        git commit -m "<your_commit_message>"

- ### 8. Push your local commits to the remote repository:
+ ### 9. Push your local commits to the remote repository:

        git push origin YourBranchName

- ### 9. Create a Pull Request!
+ ### 10. Create a Pull Request!
+        Go to your forked repository on GitHub and navigate to the branch you just pushed.
+Click on the "New pull request" button to create a pull request from your new branch to the base branch of the original repository.

- ### 10. Congratulations!
+ ### 11. Congratulations!
 You've successfully add your code to Meta-Portal-Website-Team-5! 🙌🏼

  ## ⭐  Thanks to all the Team Members